-8.1 The college reserves the right to withdraw a course from the college offer at any time.
+8.1 The college reserves the right to withdraw a course from our offer at any time.
 For example, if there are insufficient numbers of students or unforeseen circumstances.
 The college also reserves the right to suspend applications for courses which are full.
 If this is the case the college will communicate with all affected learners as soon as the decision is made.
-The college will endeavour to support learners to find an alternative option.
-Higher Education applicants will receive notification of course cancellations a minimum of 6 weeks prior to the course start date.
-Risks and mitigations are covered through the HE Student Protection Plan.
+The